interactive-pioneers/capistrano-docker-compose/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Create Docker Compose descriptors for each environment leaving `docker-compose.yml` as default for development environment, e.g.:

+  - `docker-compose.yml`
+  - `docker-compose-staging.yml`
+  - `docker-compose-production.yml`

+Add `capistrano-docker-compose` to `Capfile`:

+    # Capfile
+    require 'capistrano/docker/compose'

+You can configure following Docker Compose specific options in `config/deploy.rb`:

+    # User name when running the Docker image (reflecting Docker's USER instruction)
+    set :docker_compose_user, '<username>'

+    # Define port range in respect to load balancer on server
+    set :docker_compose_port_range, <port>..<port>

+Configure load balancer on server using port range defined in `docker_compose_port_range`.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/capistrano-docker-compose.
+Bug reports and pull requests are welcome on GitHub at https://github.com/interactive-pioneers/capistrano-docker-compose.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.